ipDTL

 Who should pick ipDTL?

 ipDTL is shaped for radio and broadcast pros.
-Its biggest strength: true broadcast-quality two-way audio.
 The interface is unapologetically utilitarian and the pricing page is opaque, but if you need a guest's voice to come through your radio studio at AAC-LD quality, this is the answer

 Is ipDTL free?